Visualizing Learning Student Art Exhibit

 Recognizing that student learning occurs in a variety of ways, BYU Religious Education has decided to recognize some of the outstanding artwork that students have created as part of their assigned projects in various religion classes.
 The result is a new student exhibit called Visualizing Learning: Student Artwork from BYU Religion Course Projects.

-Each piece of art in the exhibit appears with a description of the work and an artist’s statement.
-We encourage you to read each one thoughtfully as you enjoy their creations.
+Each piece of art in the exhibit appears with a short description and an artist’s statement.
+We encourage you to read each one thoughtfully as you enjoy the artists’ creations.

-The art is on display on the first floor of the Joseph Smith Building and can be viewed until the end of summer term.
+The art is on display in the first-floor lobby of the Joseph Smith Building and can be viewed until the end of the year.

 Kevin J Worthen, "Inspiring Learning" (speech, University Conference, Provo, UT, August 22, 2016) BYU Speeches, https://speeches.byu.edu/talks/kevin-j-worthen_inspiring-learning/.